angelromarco04/MyNotes/CS/OS/data/26_threads.md

 ## Composition in Main Memory

 - Processes
-	- Have the PCB loaded to main memory.
+	- Are stored at main memory.
+	- Formed by:
+		- Code
+		- Data
-	- Have at least one running thread (main thread)
+		- At least one running thread (main thread)
 	- Do never execute code.
 		- PCB without some parts (running state, context, etc).
 - Threads
+	- Formed by:
-	- Have a *mini PCB* called Thread Control Block (TCB)
+		- Thread Control Block (TCB) is a *mini PCB*.
-		- Contains the thread state, context and a stack.
+			- Contains the thread state and context.
+		- Stack is unique to each thr
 	- Access to memory and resources that belong to their process
 	- Resources are shared between threads of the same process.

 ---
 ## Process and Thread Creation

+- Done by the OS Long-Term Scheduler (LTS)
-- The LTS loads runnable
+	- Loads runnable file to the main memory
+	- Creates a process and its main thread.
+		- Process (code, data and PCB)
+		- Thread (TCB and stack)

 ---
 ## Process and Thread Management